LEXam-Benchmark/LEXam/README.md

 - [2026/01] Our paper has been accepted to ***ICLR 2026!***
 - [2025/12] We reorganized all multiple-choice questions into four separate files, `mcq_4_choices` (n = 1,655), `mcq_8_choices` (n = 1,463), `mcq_16_choices` (n = 1,028), and `mcq_32_choices` (n = 550), all with standardized features.
 - [2025/11] We identified and corrected several annotation errors in the statements of the original multiple-choice questions.
-- [2025/09] We updated our evaluation results on open questions using an ensemble LLM-as-A-Judge.
+- [2025/09] We updated our evaluation results on open questions using an ensemble LLM-as-A-Judge (GPT-4o + DeepSeek-V3 + Qwen3-32B).
 - [2025/05] Release of the first version of [paper](https://arxiv.org/abs/2505.12864), where we evaluate representative SoTA LLMs with evaluations stricly verified by legal experts.

 ## 🔄 Reproducing Paper Results or Evaluating Your Own Language Model